 A lot of organisations have been focussing on the GDPR and how they can implement a data governance strategy that aligns with this change in data privacy regulation.
-In this two-part blog, we’ll take a look at Lawful Processing with a focus on Consent, Legitimate Interests and how good data quality and specialist technology can support your strategic approach.
+In this two-part blog, we’ll take a look at Lawful Processing with a focus on consent, legitimate interests and how good data quality and specialist technology can support your strategic approach.

 In the first instalment, I’m delighted to bring you an interview with J Cromack from the Consentric team at MyLife Digital.
-He’s an expert on the challenges of managing permissions – from Consent to Legitimate Interests - and we’ll be discussing what Lawful Permissions for processing data mean to organisations preparing for the GDPR.
+He’s an expert on the challenges of managing permissions – from Consent to Legitimate Interests and all the other legal bases - and we’ll be discussing what the Legal Bases for processing data mean to organisations preparing for the GDPR.
 We’re partnering with MyLife Digital to bring the power of their Consentric platform to our clients.
 With the unique focus on both usability and privacy, we believe that it’s a valuable piece of a GDPR-ready data governance strategy.

-J Cromack, MyLife Digital: There’s definitely been some confusion in the market around when to use Consent versus Legitimate Interests or one of the other legal bases.
+J Cromack, MyLife Digital: There’s definitely been some confusion in the market around when to use consent versus Legitimate Interests or one of the other legal bases.
 From the conversations I’ve been having, the top queries include:

 Some of these questions will have unique answers for an organisation due to the way they have managed data in the past.
 However, I think it’s important to go back a step and think about the Why and How of processing data – as you may know, Consent and Legitimate Interests are just two of six lawful ways of processing data.